harrewarre/harrewarre.github.io/docs/blog/posts/uploading-files-filereader.md

 ---
 date: 2017-07-31
+description: Upload (smallish) images (with preview) with some Javascript and HTML
 slug: uploading-files-filereader
-summary: Upload (smallish) images (with preview) with some Javascript and HTML
 tags:
 - HTML
 - Javascript
 - itq
 title: Uploading files - a simple approach
 ---
 # Uploading files - a simple approach

 Here's a nice way of getting images to your server using a little bit of Javascript and HTML.
 We'll be using the `FileReader` API that comes with